ritvikindupuri/VPC-Network-Monitoring/README.md

 # VPC-Network-Monitoring
-A Detailed Technical documentation of the VPC Network monitoring project
+Comprehensive Technical Documentation for the VPC Network Monitoring Project